Central Committee of Antifascist Militias of Catalonia: Beginnings

 The 18 July coup failed to gain control of Catalonia, due to the victory of republican forces on the one hand and the workers' revolt led by the CNT-FAI on the other.
 These events turned the distribution of power in Catalonia upside down: the anarchists, until recently relegated to the underground, emerged as the main force after defeating and taking control of strategic positions in the city, such as the artillery barracks of L'Harmonia.
 There they captured 30,000 rifles which they distributed among their militias.

-After the defeat of the military uprising in Barcelona, the CNT was is in a position of superiority over the rest of the Republican faction in Catalonia.
+After the defeat of the military uprising in Barcelona, the CNT was in a position of superiority over the rest of the Republican faction in Catalonia.
 However, the situation was very unclear in the rest of Spain.
 The news that came was quite confusing and contradictory about cities changing sides.
 From the first days the Generalitat of Catalonia was totally overwhelmed by the mass actions in the streets, through popular committees that organized life in the neighborhoods of Barcelona.
 Likewise, popular militias were formed with weapons seized from army arsenals and they went in groups to liberate other areas held by the rebel army (even before the first columns of militias were established).

 In this situation of lack of legitimacy of the republican state, a joint body was established by the different Catalan anti-fascist political parties and trade unions (which at that time dominated the streets).
 Thus, the CCMA became a parallel government that coexisted with that of the Generalitat for two months.
 At no time was it a "dual power" structure as in the time of the soviets in Russia, but a duplication of powers.
 The two governments coexisted and did not face each other until the dissolution of the CCMA was decided on in August.

 When, on 21 July, Companys received the anarchist delegates, who were practically coming straight from a 30-hour battle in which they had not yet slept or washed, he told them:

 According to some testimonies, Companys himself was the architect of the idea: